ashishinterra/windows-linux-client/Software/Import/boost-1.64/README.Windows.txt

-Instructions for building and installing boost-1.64 with MSVS 2013 for KeyTalk on Windows 7
+Instructions for building and installing boost-1.64 with MSVS 2013 for KeyTalk on Windows 7 or 10
 ------------------------------------------------------------------------------------------------

-1. Open MSVS command prompt (from Tools > Visual Studio Command Prompt or call C:\Program Files\Microsoft Visual Studio 12.0\Common7\Tools\vsvars32.bat in your command prompt)
+1. Open MSVS command prompt (from Tools > Visual Studio Command Prompt or call "C:\Program Files\Microsoft Visual Studio 12.0\VC\vcvarsall.bat [x86 or amd64]" in your command prompt)

 2. setup build engine:
   cd <boost-src-dir>\tools\build